LeToNode/Play2.0-CN-doc/javaGuide/JavaControllers.md

 ## Controllers

-A `Controller` is really more than a class that groups of several action methods.
+A `Controller` is nothing more than a class that groups several action methods.

-The simplest version for defining an action is a method without parameters, which returns a `Result` value.:
+The simplest syntax for defining an action is a method with not parameters that returns a `Result` value:

 ```java
 public static Result index() {